yiisoft/view/docs/use-in-web-environment.md

 <link rel="icon" type="image/png">
 ```

-You can use the second parameter to pass the position at which the link tag should be inserted in a page,
+You can use second parameter to specify position at which the link tag should be inserted in a page.
-default by `Yiisoft\View\WebView::POSITION_HEAD`.
+Default is `Yiisoft\View\WebView::POSITION_HEAD`.
 Similar to registering meta tags, you can specify
 a key to avoid creating duplicate link tags.
-Only in the `registerLink()` and `registerLinkTag()`
+In the `registerLink()` and `registerLinkTag()`
-methods the key is specified by the third parameter.
+the key is specified as a third parameter.

 ## Registering CSS